-The Team is able to provide urgent advice and deal with urgent applications.
+We are able to provide urgent advice and deal with urgent applications.

-Several Members of Chambers are available for Public Access work in family law matters.
+Several members of Chambers are available for Public Access work in family law matters.

-The Team can also provide seminars and training for legal and child care professionals as well as expert reports and consultancy to third parties.
+We can also provide seminars and training for legal and child care professionals as well as expert reports and consultancy to third parties.
 We are also contributing to research in relation to UK compliance with CEDAW (Convention on the Elimination of all forms of Discrimination Against Women).

 Although Chambers is in Manchester, we frequently travel to courts across England and Wales.
 If you would like to know more about our family law work please contact the Practice Management Team on 0161 817 6377 or at firstname.lastname@example.org.